 Take on the Singaporean Market with Confidence—and an Experienced Partner

 Whether you’re seeking a Singapore Employment Pass or are ready to apply for permanent residence, working with an experienced expansion partner can make a huge difference.
-From document procurement to consular support, Velocity Global’s suite of services that includes its International PEO (Professional Employer Organization) solution and global immigration assistance can help you with either option.
+From document procurement to consular support, Velocity Global’s suite of services that includes its global Employer of Record solution and global immigration assistance can help you with either option.
 If you’re ready to break into the Singaporean market with world-class immigration support on your side, let’s talk.